LaxmiNaarayanan/UIUC_FirstRound_TrainingsJSON/README.md

 Models - model class to store the trainings.txt data
        - 1) Completion - Contains all the information related to a single completion
 	    - 2) PersonCompletions - Contains all the Completions assigned to a given person

 HelperClass - Contains all the helper funtions needed to execute the different tasks

 Output Folfer - Has output files in JSON formate for each task.

-InputConfig.XML - Has all the config data for the tasks
+InputConfig.xml - Has all the config data for the tasks (Default Values can be changed here)
 			 	- 1) FY - Fiscal Year for Task2
 				- 2) TrainingTags - Training Tags List for Task2
 				- 3) expiryDateLimit - expiry Date Limit for Task3